MirjamKirchner/rob-oliver-data/README.md

 In the following, I'll briefly talk you through the [Pre-processing procedure](#pre-processing-procedure) and the related services (e.g., from [Amazon Web Services](https://aws.amazon.com/) (AWS)).
-Next, I'll give you a [Quick start](#quick-start), in case you would like to try some of the described functionality on your local machine.
+Next, I'll give you a [Quick start](#quick-start), in case you would like to try out some of the described functionality on your local machine.
 Finally, I've summarized the most important [Learning resources](#learning-resources) that helped me throughout the implementation of this project.
 I hope, this will give you a head start if you would like to build something similar yourself.
 Happy reading!

 ## Pre-processing procedure